youngboy/engine-docs/source/schema-history.md

 In order to keep your schema up to date, it is good practice to run the `schema:publish` when you deploy your schema.
 This can be done by setting your CI to run publish on any merge into master.

-Below is a sample configuration for validation and publishing using Circle CI:
+Below is a sample configuration for validation and publishing using CircleCI:

 ```yaml
 version: 2